 While this dish does need some time in the oven, the hands-on time is a short 10 minutes, so once it’s in the oven, you just need to check on it a couple of times.
 It’s a wonderful dish to cook on the weekend, when you can enjoy the lovely smells through the house.
 And for those who love to use their slow cooker, I’ve included a slow-cooker version here as well.

-• Pork shoulder roast – look for a boneless pork shoulder roast, if you can find it, or one with a small bone is fine, too.
+Pork shoulder roast – look for a boneless pork shoulder roast, if you can.
+One with a small bone is fine, too.
 It doesn’t matter if it’s wrapped in string or not.
-I like one that has good fat marbling, but not excessive fat.
+I like a pork shoulder roast that has good fat marbling, but not excessive fat.

-Step 5: Add the sauce to the pot.
-Cover and bake.
+1. Add the sauce to the pot.
+Cover the pot and place into the oven.

-Step 6: Cook, covered, until the pork is fall-apart tender.
-Remove to a plate.
+2. Cook, covered, until the pork is fall-apart tender.
+Remove the pork to a plate.

-Step 8: Return to the oven to cook uncovered, until the sauce reduces and thickens.
+4. Return the pot to the oven to cook uncovered until the sauce reduces and thickens.

 • While I’ve provided a slow cooker version of this recipe, I do prefer the oven method, personally.
 I just love the way the pork and sauce cooks up in the oven.
 Unless you really want to do a slow cooker meal, go for the oven method.